 A Realtor should never be instrumental in introducing into a neighborhood a character of property or occupancy, members of any race or nationality, or any individual whose presence will clearly be detrimental to property values in that neighborhood.

-In 1948, the Supreme Court held that restrictive covenants were illegal and that government could not help to enforce them (Shelley v.
-Kraemer).
-This left open the possibility of voluntary agreements between realtors and homeowners which allowed housing discrimination to continue.
+In May 1948, the U.S. Supreme Court decided in Shelley v.
+Kraemer that, while the constitution did not prevent private individuals from creating restrictive covenants, the Fourteenth Amendment's equal protection clause prohibited such covenants from being enforced through the courts or other government action.
+This left open the possibility of voluntary agreements between realtors and homeowners that allowed housing discrimination to continue.
 In 1964, Seattle voters rejected a referendum that prohibited housing discrimination.

 In April 1968, the city council passed an open housing ordinance, making restrictive covenants illegal.